kiorky/dotfiles/.vim/bundle/custom/black/docs/the_black_code_style/current_style.md

 little as possible, with rare exceptions like the magic trailing comma.
 The coding style used by _Black_ can be viewed as a strict subset of PEP 8.

-_Black_ reformats entire files in place.
-It doesn't reformat lines that end with `# fmt: skip` or blocks that start with `# fmt: off` and end with `# fmt: on`.
-`# fmt: on/off` must be on the same level of indentation and in the same block, meaning no unindents beyond the initial indentation level between them.
-It also recognizes [YAPF](https://github.com/google/yapf)'s block comments to the same effect, as a courtesy for straddling code.

-The rest of this document describes the current formatting style.
+This document describes the current formatting style.
 If you're interested in trying out where the style is heading, see [future style](./future_style.md) and try running `black --preview`.

 ### How _Black_ wraps lines